 The first few days after a car accident can be confusing, yet the actions you take during this time are crucial to building a strong personal injury claim.
 Here's what you need to do to protect yourself and prepare for settlement negotiations.

 Your health should be your first priority after an accident, especially when a neck injury is involved.
-It's important to seek medical attention to insure your good health, to identify seen or unseen injuries, and to have documented proof for your claim.
+It's important to seek medical attention to insure your good health, to identify unseen injuries, and to have documented proof for your claim.